OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-23.md

 The people rise like a lioness; they rouse themselves like a lion that does not rest until it devours its prey and drinks the blood of the slain.”

 ## Numbers 23:25
-Balak said to Balaam, “Do not curse them at all, nor bless them at all!”
+Balak said to Balaam, “Refrain from cursing them or blessing them!”

 ## Numbers 23:26
 Balaam answered, “Did I not tell you that I must do whatever the Lord says?”